benwzj/benwzj.github.io/_drafts/2023-10-17-react-effect.md

 - Clear the life cycle of function component around useEffect!

+### What is `useLayoutEffect` and Why we need it

+If your Effect wasn’t caused by an interaction (like a click), React will generally let the browser paint the updated screen first before running your Effect.
+If your Effect is doing something visual (for example, positioning a tooltip), and the delay is noticeable (for example, it flickers), replace `useEffect` with `useLayoutEffect`.

-- What is `useLayoutEffect` and Why we need it `useLayoutEffect` is a version of `useEffect` that fires before the browser repaints the screen.
+`useLayoutEffect` is a version of `useEffect` that fires before the browser repaints the screen.
 But `useLayoutEffect` can hurt performance.
 Prefer useEffect when possible.

 **tooltip** is a good example to tell why we need `useLayoutEffect` in some cases.